rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [x] MPICH or MVAPICH
   - [x] GP-GPU (CUDA)

-* `subnwchem` subnwchem can exploit ARMCI method: Casper and MPI-PR, and GPU/CUDA accelerator on GPU compute node. <br /> GPU/CUDA supports only the tensor contraction engine (TCE) module for coupled-cluster (CC) calculation. <br /> Note that CUDA/MPI-PR is not now supported.
-Please do avoid requesting CUDA and MPI-PR simultaneously. <br /> Also note that command line optional argument is case sensitive.
+* subnwchem supports NWChem to run the requested ARMCI method: Casper and MPI-PR, and GPU/CUDA accelerator on GPU compute node.

+* GPU/CUDA technology supports only the tensor contraction engine (TCE) module for coupled-cluster (CC) calculation.
+Note that CUDA/MPI-PR is not now supported.
+Please do avoid requesting CUDA and MPI-PR simultaneously.
+Command line optional argument is case sensitive.
 Lowercase is only supported.

 * Commands